This post may contain compensated links. Please read our disclaimer for additional information.

 Why?
 Because the views are fantastic!
 And who doesn’t want to stand on top of that beautiful mountain.
 If you are planning to travel overland to Cape Town from Kruger Park check out this great 2 week itinerary for planning the drive!

 TRACY’S TRAVEL TIP – Check the weather as the tablecloth (cloud) can appear, cover the mountain and ruin any views.
+Why not take one of the many hiking trails and hike to the top of Table Mountain?

 2. TAKE A STROLL ALONG THE V&A WATERFRONT